-I hope that I may have acquired some degree of wisdom over the last 55 years and more; and, in common with so many others, however, and that includes friends who are much older than I am, I still sometimes wonder where all the grown-ups have gone.
+I hope that I may have acquired some degree of wisdom over the last 60 years and more; though I still sometimes wonder where all the grown-ups have gone.

-I have been working as a (reasonably grown-up) counsellor for over twenty years.
+I have been working as a (reasonably grown-up) counsellor for well over twenty years.

 I trained for a post-graduate diploma in counselling in 1996, and then again in 2008.

 Why two diplomas?

 My first diploma, with an organisation called the AMAP organisation - now defunct - was eclectic, eccentric, inspirational and completely undisciplined.

 My second diploma, in Person-Centred Counselling with the University of Brighton - a course accredited by the British Association for Counselling and Psychotherapy - was a far more sober affair.
 I try to draw on the best that these two experiences had to offer.

 I was forced, over thirty-five years ago, to confront my own demons and to realise that my life was being run by a combination of addiction, depression and bewilderment.
 My story is not your story; but my experiences do help me to understand what it is like to feel stuck, hopeless, frightened, and unsure where to turn.